 Subtitles and Transcript

-01:56 Meet Wael.
+1:57 Meet Wael.
 Wael is from Syria.
-He's firsthand experiencing the misery, fear and failure imposed on his country.
+He's experiencing firsthand the misery, fear and failure imposed on his country.
 He's a big believer in education.
-He knew that if he would find an opportunity for higher education, an opportunity to get ahead of the rest, he has a better chance to survive in a world turned upside down.
+He knew that if he could find an opportunity for higher education, an opportunity to get ahead of the rest, he has a better chance to survive in a world turned upside down.

-02:25 The higher education system failed Patrick, Debbie and Wael, exactly as it is failing millions of potential students, millions that graduate high school, millions that are qualified for higher education, millions that want to study yet cannot access for various reasons.
-First, financial.
-Universities are expensive.
-We all know it.
-In large parts of the world, higher education is unattainable for an average citizen.
-This is probably the biggest problem facing our society.
-Higher education stopped being a right for all and became a privilege for the few.
-Second, cultural.
-Students who are qualified for higher education, can afford, want to study, cannot because it is not decent, it is not a place for a woman.
+3:12 Second: cultural.
+Students who are qualified for higher education can afford — want to study — cannot, because it is not decent, it is not a place for a woman.
 This is the story of countless women in Africa, for example, prevented from higher education because of cultural barriers.
-And here comes the third reason: UNESCO stated that in 2025, 100 million students will be deprived from higher education simply because there will not be enough seats to accommodate them, to meet the demand.
-They will take a placement test, they will pass it, but they still won't have access because there are no places available.
+And here comes the third reason: UNESCO stated that in 2025, 100 million students will be deprived of higher education, simply because there will not be enough seats to accommodate them, to meet the demand.
+They will take a placement test, they will pass it, but they still won't have access, because there are no places available.

-04:06 These are the reasons I founded University of the People, a nonprofit, tuition-free, degree-granting university to give an alternative, to create an alternative to those who have no other, an alternative that will be affordable and scalable, an alternative that will disrupt the current education system, open the gates to higher education for every qualified student regardless of what they earn, where they live, or what society says about them.
+4:06 These are the reasons I founded University of the People, a nonprofit, tuition-free, degree-granting university to give an alternative, to create an alternative, to those who have no other; an alternative that will be affordable and scalable, an alternative that will disrupt the current education system, and open the gates to higher education for every qualified student regardless of what they earn, where they live, or what society says about them.
 Patrick, Debbie and Wael are only three examples out of the 1,700 accepted students from 143 countries.

-08:31 We opened the gates for higher education for every qualified student.
+8:31 We open the gates for higher education for every qualified student.
 Every student with a high school diploma, sufficient English and Internet connection can study with us.
-We don't use audio.
-We don't use video.
+We don't use audio, we don't use video.
 Broadband is not necessary.
 Any student from any part of the world with any Internet connection can study with us.
-We are tuition-free.
+We are tuition free.
 All we ask our students to cover is the cost of their exams, 100 dollars per exam.
-A full-time bachelor degree student taking 40 courses, will pay 1,000 dollars a year, 4,000 dollars for the entire degree, and for those who cannot afford even this, we offer them a variety of scholarships.
+A full-time bachelor's degree student taking 40 courses will pay 1,000 dollars a year, 4,000 dollars for the entire degree.
+And for those who cannot afford even this, we offer them a variety of scholarships.
 It is our mission that nobody will be left behind for financial reasons.
 With 5,000 students in 2016, this model is financially sustainable.

-09:36 Five years ago, it was a vision.
+9:36 Five years ago, it was a vision.
 Today, it is a reality.
 Last month, we got the ultimate academic endorsement to our model.
 University of the People is now fully accredited.
-(Applause)

 10:40 Thank you.